lumiotools/juxta-asset-tag/docs/v2/SYSTEM_OVERVIEW.md

-# ESP32-C3 (XIAO ESP32C3) Asset Tracking System - Complete Overview (v2)
+# ESP32C6 Asset Tracking System - Complete Overview (v2)

 ## Executive Summary

-The ESP32-C3 (XIAO ESP32C3) Asset Tracking System (v2) is an autonomous IoT device designed to continuously monitor and transmit location, orientation, and motion data from mobile assets.
+The ESP32C6 Asset Tracking System (v2) is an autonomous IoT device designed to continuously monitor and transmit location, orientation, and motion data from mobile assets.
 The system combines a high-precision 6-axis inertial measurement unit (IMU) for motion tracking with a professional-grade GPS receiver for global positioning, all powered by a rechargeable 2200mAh Li-Po battery.
-The device operates on a power-efficient 15-minute duty cycle, automatically waking from deep sleep, collecting comprehensive motion and location data, attempting transmission via BLE (with 60-second advertising on first cycle, 4-second on normal cycles) or WiFi, and then returning to deep sleep to maximize battery life.
+The device operates on a power-efficient 30-second duty cycle, automatically waking up sensors, collecting comprehensive motion and location data, transmitting via WiFi, and then powering down to conserve energy.
 With intelligent retry logic and data queuing stored on external flash, the system ensures reliable data transmission even during network outages, while visual LED indicators provide real-time status and battery level feedback.
 The system also includes Bluetooth Low Energy (BLE) functionality for wireless WiFi credential configuration, allowing easy setup without physical access to the device.

-The system transmits data as CSV (Comma-Separated Values) format over HTTP (WiFi) or BLE to a remote server, with each transmission including unique device identification (hardcoded device ID), time-synchronized timestamps, battery level, and comprehensive sensor data.
+The system transmits data as structured JSON payloads over HTTP (WiFi) or BLE to a remote server, with each transmission including unique device identification (hardcoded device ID), time-synchronized timestamps, battery level, and comprehensive sensor data.
 The device implements sophisticated power management strategies, including sensor sleep modes, WiFi power cycling, continuous battery monitoring, and BLE advertising for credential setup (only on power-on or reset button press, auto-stops after 1 minute if disconnected), resulting in approximately 1.2 days (28.6 hours) of continuous operation per charge cycle.
 Visual feedback is provided through four LED indicators: a status LED (GPIO 48) showing sensor initialization state, a battery level LED (GPIO 38) with color-coded charge indication, a WiFi TX pulse LED (GPIO 40) that activates during WiFi transmissions, and a BLE LED (GPIO 41) that indicates BLE activity.

 ### System Operation Overview

 The device operates through a well-defined sequence of initialization and continuous monitoring cycles.
-Upon power-on, the system performs a comprehensive self-check, initializes all sensors and communication systems, and enters a single-cycle execution mode.
-The 15-minute operational cycle is carefully orchestrated to maximize battery life, with the device spending 99.9% of its time in deep sleep.
-Each cycle wakes from deep sleep, collects sensor data, attempts transmission via BLE (prioritized) or WiFi, and returns to deep sleep.
+Upon power-on, the system performs a comprehensive self-check, initializes all sensors and communication systems, establishes network connectivity, synchronizes time with internet time servers, and enters a continuous autonomous operation mode.
+The 30-second operational cycle is carefully orchestrated to balance data freshness with power efficiency, with sensors active for only 6-7 seconds per cycle.
 During each cycle, the system collects multiple samples from both orientation and GPS sensors over a 1-second period, ensuring accurate and stable readings before powering down.
 The transmission system includes intelligent retry logic that automatically queues failed transmissions and batches them for retry, with alerts when persistent network failures require alternative communication methods.

 ### Key Operational Steps